 Warwick and his men despite being in the thick of the mêlée, managed to hold their position.
 So many had fallen that the snow was red with blood and the field littered with bodies, yet reserve troops were continually being sent to replace those who had been killed or injured.
 Some were simply collapsing from exhaustion and were trampled to death by the men who came to take their places.

 As the afternoon advanced the fighting showed no signs of coming to an end; thousands upon thousands perished, and the air was split by the screams of the wounded and the dying.
 As dusk approached it looked as though there would be no winner though the Lancastrians had been driven back to the western side of the meadow.
 At this point Norfolk's men, who were late arriving, came up from Saxton into North Acres and attacked the Lancastrian left flank.
 The Lancastrians force finally broke and fled the field.
 As they did so, the Yorkist cavalrymen gave chase.
-It is claimed that Edward realising his victory, shouted, "Spare the commons!
-Kill the lords!" but his command was ignored.

 Crossing the Cock Beck was now the only way the defeated army could escape.
 There was a makeshift bridge of boards at Cocksford around which there was heavy fighting as the Yorkists tried to prevent the Lancastrians from crossing it to freedom.
 The bridge had not been built to support a battling mass of men, and as it gave way hundreds from both armies plunged into the icy water below, where most of them drowned or suffocated in the press.
 Struggling wildly in the water many were trampled as more people used their bodies as a bridge to the farther shore.
 Before long the Cock Beck was running red with blood all the way to the River Wharfe.
 Those Lancastrians who came up to find the bridge gone, were slaughtered in droves.

-The battle lasted for ten hours, from eleven in the morning until nine at night, although the rout went on into the next day.
 When it was over, men dropped down with exhaustion and slept among the dead and wounded.
 The Yorkists had scored a decisive and overwhelming victory.

 Towton is claimed to be the bloodiest battle ever to take place on English soil.
 When dawn rose on the 30th. of March, the meadow and North Acres were thick with corpse.
 Edward's heralds estimated that 28,000 had been killed, however, this only applied to those bodies lying on the field, and did not include all those who perished during the rout, so the real figure is believed to be nearer 40,000.
 Of these, according to John Paston, 8000 were Yorkists.
 Proportionately casualties were higher here than those for the Battle of the Somme.